ranakhalil/CarND-Behavioral-Cloning-P3/README.md

 ```
 I have also gathered metrics for accuracy and loss, and utilized mean square error to measure loss.
 I have also experimented with other optimizers, however stuck with the adam optimizer since it provided better results

+Part of my experimentation I have considered making my own custom loss function , however while feeding the model to drive.py I have
+encountered some issues re passing the custom loss function.

 #### 4. Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
 I used a combination of center , right and left images with generated steering angles.
 Also thanks to Annie Flippo, she provided me with some recovery data to be able to train my car to recover from crashing on the sides of the road recovering from the left and right sides of the road ...